Star Trek: Strange New Worlds season 1: Streaming and broadcast

 The season premiered on the streaming service Paramount+ in the United States, Latin America, Australia, and the Nordics on May 5, 2022, and ran for 10 episodes until July 7.
 It was released in Canada by Bell Media (broadcast on CTV Sci-Fi Channel before streaming on Crave), in New Zealand on TVNZ, and in India on Voot.
-The season was released in other countries and territories as Paramount+ became available there.
+The season was released in other countries as Paramount+ or SkyShowtime (a combination of Paramount+ and Peacock for some of Europe) became available there.
+Paramount+ temporarily released the entire season for free on its YouTube channel in May 2023, ahead of the release of the second season later that year.
+In August 2023, Star Trek content was removed from Crave and the season began streaming on Paramount+ in Canada.
+It would continue to be broadcast on CTV Sci-Fi and be available on CTV.ca and the CTV app.

+The first two episodes of the season were broadcast in the US on CBS on September 8, 2023, as part of a Star Trek Day celebration.
+This gave broadcast audiences without Paramount+ a chance to preview the series.
+Ahead of the third season's release, the entire first season was again made available for free in the US from June 30 to July 31, 2025, on Pluto TV, Apple TV, Roku, and Paramount+'s free content hub and YouTube channel.

 Home media

-The season is scheduled to be released on DVD, Blu-Ray, and Limited Edition Steelbook formats in the U.S. on March 21, 2023.
+The season was released on DVD, Blu-Ray, and Limited Edition Steelbook formats in the US on March 21, 2023.
 The release includes over 90 minutes of bonus features, including deleted scenes, a gag reel, audio commentary for the season premiere by Mount and Goldsman, and featurettes on the making of the season, the production design and use of virtual production technology, and Mount's portrayal of Pike.
+As a surprise that was not announced in advance, the home media release also includes the Original Series episode "Balance of Terror" which the season finale is related to.